 Related Careers: Compare the job duties, education, job growth, and pay of purchasing managers, buyers, and purchasing agents with similar occupations.

 Following is everything you need to know about a career as a buyer or purchasing agent with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

-Manage the assigned category to drive sales and meet margin target.
-Source and select new and exclusive products to meet customer’s needs.
+Manage the assigned product category to drive sales and meet other commercial KPIs.
+Source and select new and exclusive products to bring excitement to…

 Buyers and purchasing agents buy products and services for organizations to use or resell.
 They evaluate suppliers, negotiate contracts, and review the quality of products.
 Purchasing managers oversee the work of buyers and purchasing agents and typically handle more complex procurement tasks.